-Convergent validity test results show that there are several indicators that have outer loading below 0.7 among the indicators of the number of SSB members $(X{1.1})$, educating individuals $(Y{1.1})$, upholding justice $(Y{1.2})$, and funding and finance $(Y{2.1})$ (Table 2).
+Convergent validity test is used to see that there are several indicators that have outer loading below 0.7.
+Among the indicators of the number of SSB members $(X{1.1})$, education individuals $(Y{1.1})$, upholding justice $(Y{1.2})$, and funding and finance $(Y{2.1})$ (Table 2).
 After some of these variables are removed in Table 3 it shows all the variables that have an outer loading above 0.7.
 Discriminant validity test results show that the indicators that measure variables are valid because they have a higher score compared to other variables (Table 4).